foundersandcoders/Product-Management-Curriculum/core-modules/discovery-workshop/the-five-whys.md

 ### Resources

-The following resources expand on the history and usefulness of The five Whys:
+The following resources expand on the history and usefulness of The Five Whys:

 * [Medium - Learn about The Five Whys Technique](https://medium.com/pm101/learn-about-the-five-whys-technique-78283d75800f)
 * [UX Planet - Design Principle: Root of the Problem](https://uxplanet.org/design-principles-root-of-the-problem-3389991c9e50)